Million Dollar Backfield (San Francisco 49ers): History

 The 49ers in the 1950s used the T formation, sometimes referred to as a full house backfield, which deployed a quarterback, fullback, and two halfbacks.
 Such a formation was common at the time at both the college and professional levels, as teams sought to emulate the success the Chicago Bears had with the formation over the previous decade.
 The Million Dollar Backfield began its construction in 1948 with the team's signing of speedy fullback Joe Perry.
 In 1951 the 49ers drafted quarterback Y. A. Tittle.
 Tittle had played the previous three seasons with the Baltimore Colts, and became available in that year's draft after the Colts folded.
 The next year the 49ers drafted halfback Hugh McElhenny in the first round.
 McElhenny proved to be an explosive play-maker and was recognized as the NFL's rookie of the year in 1952.
 All three were invited to play in the Pro Bowl for 1953, comprising the starting offensive backfield for the West.
 The final piece came in 1954, when John Henry Johnson joined the team.
 Johnson became known for his powerful running and his blocking, which served to complement the finesse of Perry and McElhenny.

 The "Million Dollar Backfield" moniker was first applied by 49ers public relations man Dan McGuire to describe the collective talent of the backfield.
-Despite the name, not even when combined did the players' salaries approach the million dollar figure.
+Despite the name, not even when combined did the players' salaries approach the million-dollar figure.
 In reality, at the time, players often took off-season jobs to supplement their income; Tittle launched his own insurance agency while with the 49ers, and McElhenny worked as a salesman for the Granny Goose potato chip company.
-Johnson, who never made more than $40,000 ($361,000 in 2017 dollars) in a season, joked in 1987 that he was "still looking for the million."
+Johnson, who never made more than $40,000 (~$470,000 in 2025 terms) in a season, joked in 1987 that he was "still looking for the million."